bdhyv/android_yvp_sdk/README.md

 # Bible Verse SDK for Android

 This Android SDK provides a simple way to integrate Bible verses into your Android applications.
+It includes two main view components:

+1. **BibleVerseView** - A basic Bible verse display component
+2. **YvpBibleVerseView** - A YouVersion-powered Bible verse component with authentication and additional features

 ## Features

 - Display Bible verses with reference and text
-- Fetch verses from a Google Sheets document
+- Basic BibleVerseView: Fetch verses from a Google Sheets document
+- Advanced YvpBibleVerseView: Integration with YouVersion API, user authentication, and multiple translations
 - Customizable UI components
 - Simple integration